Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 stretch and fold

-• Bulk fermentation is done when the dough is visibly larger (the exact percentage rise is not as important as the other visual signs), with bubbles all around the sides and underneath the surface.
-The dough should jiggle like jelly when you shake the bowl and feel light, airy, and puffy to the touch.
+4. Bulk fermentation is done when the dough is visibly larger (the exact percentage rise is not as important as the other visual signs), with bubbles all around the sides and underneath the surface.
+The dough should jiggle like jello when you shake the bowl and feel light, airy, and puffy to the touch.
 It should be domed on the edges where the dough meets the bowl.

 Don’t worry about exact timing; trust these visual and tactile cues to guide you.
 Warmer dough ferments faster, colder dough takes longer, but slightly overproofed dough often makes better bread than underproofed.
 Don't be afraid to push the limits.